AlecTroemel/notes/Java_SE.md

 * View: the user interface side, what the user interacts with
 * controller: accepts input and turns it into commands for the model or view

+this is a great way to develop because different teams can focus on a specific aspect of the pattern without worrying about the others.